Dodgers vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 62.9% of the games this season when they were the moneyline favorite (78-46).
+- The Dodgers have gone 78-47 in games they were favored on the moneyline (winning 62.4% of those games).

-- The implied moneyline probablility for this matchup gives the Dodgers a 62.3% chance to win.
+- The Dodgers have a 69.2% chance to win this game based on the moneyline's implied probability.

-- Los Angeles has had an over/under set by bookmakers 151 times, and have combined with opponents to go over the total in 86 of those games (86-55-10).
+- Los Angeles has played in 152 games with a set over/under, and have combined with its opponents to go over the total 86 times (86-56-10).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!